Hot Toddy Recipe

 I also know that it soothes my throat and helps clear my sinuses.
 It seems to help reduce a need to cough.
 This concoction will relax you and it will warm you during cold weather.
 Just be ready for bed before you imbibe.

 And this is also another thing to remember if you fix this drink, feeling a cold coming on.
 Do not take cold medication(s) in combination with the beverage.
-This could cause some damage to your kidneys or body parts.
-If you take cold/flu medications, stay away from the alcohol, please.
+If you take cold/flu medications, stay away from alcohol, please.

 Why MIGHT this alcoholic beverage help relieve symptoms of a cold?
 Two possible explanations: warm drinks loosen secretions (allowing you to clear out sinuses and breathing passages); the alcohol assists you to sleep (rest) once your breathing difficulties are alleviated and that extra rest allows your body to fight the cold more vigorously.